 How do I size my computer for recording?

-Hey everybody this is Jim from Slick Audio talking today about recording computers and how do I size my computer.
-Or how do you size your new computer and three major components we’re gonna deal with?
-Excluding SSD hard drives we’re gonna talk about three major components.
+Hey everybody, this is Jim from Slick Audio talking today about recording computers and how do I size my computer.
+Or how do you size your new computer and the three major components we’re gonna deal with?
+Excluding SSD hard drives, we’re gonna talk about three major components.